Red Hen Publications

 • • • •

-I am beginning to suspect that the decision Albus made concerning that Prophecy constitutes Dumbledore’s third great blunder.
+I strongly suspect that the decision Albus made concerning that Prophecy constitutes Dumbledore’s third great blunder.

 His first was letting himself be carried away with Gellert Grindelwald and his grandiose plans to rule the world.
 (From the letter that Rita published, it sounds very much like he thought he should be in charge of that project, too.
 Because he was anything up to a whole year older than Gellert.)
 It’s hard to say just how seriously Albus actually took that plan at the time.
 It really was the kind of proposal that could have gone no farther than a lot of foolish talk and blue sky pie.
 It must have been a nasty shock to discover that Gellert was completely serious about it.